 Create a Data Management Plan (DMP)

 The library strongly advises the use of DMPTool, a free, online tool that takes you step-by-step through the process of creating a DMP that meets the standards of more than 30 funding agencies.
+Alternatively, you may employ our Data Management Plan Template to draft your DMP.
+If you opt for the template, your funder may require you to address more topics than covered in our template.

 Additionally, you may find the following resources useful for creating plans: